UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 - This ETL is intended for use by authorised team members only, in compliance with:

-    - The study’s data governance policies, and any applicable legal/regulatory requirements (e.g. GDPR for EU/UK datasets).
+    - The study's data governance policies, and any applicable legal/regulatory requirements (e.g. GDPR for EU/UK datasets).

 - Users running the ETL are responsible for: